 With Gene Hackman installed in the role of Popeye Doyle – which won him an Oscar for Best Actor in 1972 – the character is decidedly immoral and not the typical hero that Hollywood was churning out at the time.
 Thusly, we get a scene where Hackman’s character tortures a black man dressed as Santa Claus.

-What’s particularly nice about this film is that it doesn’t glamorize New York City.
+What makes this one of the best gangster movies of all time is that it doesn’t glamorize New York City.
 Rather, it reveals all the pockmarks and scars which gives the narrative a truly believable quality.

 Francis Ford Coppola’s masterwork remains as vital to the genre as any film prior or post its 1972 release date.